Spring Clearance: How to Get Your Home Ready for New Energy

 If you are a beginner, there are a few things to ask yourself:

 What kind of garden do I want?
 An herb garden, butterfly garden, or organic vegetable garden?
 Each of these will require a separate plan.
 Click here for some good ideas from Gardening Knowhow.

 What will it look like? – Once you decide which kind of garden you want, map it out.
 Determine where it will go (i.e., if it needs full sun, partial shade, can be grown indoors, etc.) Don’t get overwhelmed thinking you have to learn how to till and plant corn, you can start with something as simple as this microgreens garden or simply create an herb garden – the smell of rosemary and lavender will transform your home!
 The Farmer’s Almanac offers great examples of various layouts, from kitchen gardens to large-scale vegetable gardens.

 For gardening info on the go, these 10 apps can help your gardening skills blossom!

-Creating a home we love to live in can create an atmosphere that is both energizing and calming, and a welcome reprieve from the chaos of the world around us.
-If you are looking for help with your home improvement projects please reach out to one of our C2 Paint Retailers.
+By creating an energizing, calming atmosphere we can design a home we love to live in.
+If you are looking for help with your home improvement projects, please reach out to one of our C2 Paint Retailers.